agungTuanany/Javascript-data-structure-and-algorithm/chapter-11-algorithms-sorting/README.md

 `O(1)`.
 As we can see in our Big-O cheat-sheet, Sort is probably not the best algorithm, although it has good Space Complexity.

-You can use the code hat I leave for you to play around with; but for now, let's go on to our next Sorting algorithms.
+You can use the code that I leave for you to play around with; but for now, let's go on to our next Sorting algorithms.

 Congratulations, you've just completed your first Sorting algorithm, but we have more to go.